Ruchita-0310/Shotgun-metagenomics/Assembly.md

 done
 ```
 ## 2. MetaSPAdes
-[SPAdes](https://github.com/ablab/spades) is a versatile toolkit designed for assembly and analysis of sequencing data
+[SPAdes](https://github.com/ablab/spades) is a versatile toolkit designed for assembly and analysis of sequencing data.
 Run it in a loop
 ```
 mamba create -n spades